'Parents are desperate.' Zoom Santas are cashing in - KRDO

 Cherry Hill Programs — one of the largest providers of Santas in more than 700 shopping malls across the US and Canada — is offering high-production Zoom calls with Santa via CreateHolidayMagic.com.
 CTO Graham McFarland said the company converted 25% of its headquarters in Marlton, New Jersey, into a studio with high-quality sound systems, green screens, changing rooms and break rooms for Santa.
 Elf assistants run the technology so “Santa can focus on preparing for the calls.”

 Before and after each Zoom session, an elaborate video plays to “virtually transport” kids to and from the North Pole.
-Packages, which start at $99, include storytime with Santa, a cookie gift box that’s mailed to the home and a video recording of the meet and greet.
+A $99 package includes the live Zoom call, a video recording of the meet and greet, a holiday box and other gifts.

 “We’ve been very impressed with the demand so far,” said McFarland, who projects tens of thousands of virtual Santa appointments will be booked through the site this year.
 “It’s more than just a Zoom call.
 We think people will always want to visit Santa in person, but this is a very new way to offer different options.”